 The antenna is 40-feet above the ground,

-above sea level.
+making the antenna height about 90-feet above sea level.
 Please do not bother the residents at this location.

 They are not Radio Amateurs, know nothing about the equipment or hobby,